iOS 8 FAQ: What we know about Apple's next-generation mobile OS

 iOS 8 will feature its own new app, Health, which is powered by a system called HealthKit.
 HealthKit is a set of tools for health and fitness apps to report your personal health information into a shared database.
 Connected medical devices will be able to pour data into the HealthKit database, as will apps.
 The Health app will be where users can get a comprehensive picture of their health, with a customizable dashboard that shows you the metrics you care about.

-If Apple releases its own health-related device in the future, presumably it’ll take full advantage of HealthKit, but there’s no need to wait.
+If Apple releases its own health-related device, presumably it’ll take full advantage of HealthKit, but there’s no need to wait.
 Users can integrate data from whatever wearables and apps they’re using now, and Apple doesn’t have to pick a one-size-fits-all winner in a fragmented market.

 Apple announced partnerships with Nike, which isn’t surprising, as well as with the Mayo Clinic and Epic Systems, a software provider for a host of major hospitals and healthcare organizations.
 The Mayo Clinic, for example, is developing an app that will let patients’ doctors keep an eye on metrics like blood pressure and reach out if they see something that causes concern.